Overview

 We spend the morning commuting towards Ngorongoro Crater where we will enter the conservation area and explore the crater floor in search of the animals which roam the plains.
 After our exploration, we exist the crater and make the short journey to Karatu where we will overnight.

 Soon after our departure from Karatu, we will visit the Mto wa Mbu Market which is situated in the little village of Mto wa Mbu.
 Known for crops such as rice and their distinctive red bananas, the town sits on the main road that links the Serengeti National Park and the Ngorongoro Crater Conversation Area with Arusha.
-Returning to Arusha, we spend the night reminiscing about our experiences of the Serengeti and Ngorongoro Crater.
+Today’s journey offers changing landscapes—from the fertile highlands and coffee plantations around Karatu, through open savannahs and small rural villages, to the lush foothills surrounding Moshi.
+Enjoy the rest of the evening at leisure, with views of Kilimanjaro (weather permitting) and preparations for the next stage of your journey.

 Day 21 – Bagamoyo

-We head out early this morning as we journey south to our overnight stop in the coastal town of Bagamoyo.
-Formerly a centre point of the East African slave trade, Bagamoyo lies just north of the port of Dar es Salaam.
-While today is primarily a travel day, we experience the hustle and bustle of one of Africa’s major travel routes.
+We head out early this morning as we journey south to our overnight stop.
 Road travel in Africa is an experience in itself and the bustling markets, villages and scenic backdrops that line the routes give a window into the lifestyle of rural Africa.
-This evening we will prepare for our Zanzibar excursion that begins tomorrow morning.

 Day 22 – Zanzibar Beaches